mk270/whitakers-words/operational.md

 Christus, Christi  N    M   [XEXAO]
 Christ;</TT></PRE>

-<P>Here there is a prefix and a base.
-The user must make the combination
-into a word or phrase.
+Here there is a prefix and a base.
+The user must make the combination into a word or phrase.